Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 4. Show final pricing in cart.

-No customer likes sticker stock, so make sure your shoppers are continually aware of their final cost (or at least an estimate) from the moment they add their first product to their cart.
+No customer likes sticker stock, so make sure your shoppers are continually aware of their final total cost (or at least an estimate) from the moment they add their first product to their cart.

-5. Display the order summary throughout the checkout process.
+1. Display the order summary throughout the checkout process.

 Today, it’s standard practice to keep your customer informed of their order summary throughout every step of the eCommerce checkout flow.